Getting your Trinity Audio player ready... |

 Reading Comprehension and Critical Reasoning on both exams test your ability to understand many of the same concepts, but the GMAT places much more emphasis on CR than the GRE does.

-Not to be outdone, however, the GRE throws a monkey wrench into things by presenting many multi-answer Verbal questions, on which there is no partial credit.
+Not to be outdone, however, the GRE throws a monkey wrench into things by presenting many multi-answer Verbal questions, for which there is no partial credit.

-So, the best way to determine whether GRE Verbal or GMAT Verbal is easier for YOU is to try some GRE and GMAT Verbal practice questions to get a sense of each of the different types of Verbal questions you’ll face on each exam.
+So, what’s the best way to determine whether GRE Verbal or GMAT Verbal is easier for YOU?
+Try some GRE and GMAT Verbal practice questions.
+You’ll get a sense of each of the different types of Verbal questions you’ll face on each exam.
 Do you struggle with Verbal questions from one exam much more than those from the other?

 You can also take a free GRE practice test from ets.org and a free GMAT practice test from mba.com.
 Treat both of those tests like the real deal.
 Then, compare your results and how you felt when working through Verbal on each.